smritipillai/MiniProject/1_Requirements/README.md

 **O**- Advancement in technology might help to the application better combining with other technologies like AI

 **T**- Already advanced version of this application exists

+## 4sW's and 1H

+**WHO:**
+An user who wants to likes to keep a list of their favourite tracks.

+**WHAT:**
+A person's memory can retain very little information.
+Some information people tend to forget or misremember things.
+So for that purpose the user can keep a track of their favourite playlist.

+**WHEN:**
+As long as there's expanding data, this problem might exist all the time.

+**WHERE:**
+This sytem can be used by anyone with a laptop to enter, retrieve information from the stored data.

+**HOW:**
+During these advanced times, where data keeps expanding this system helps people to take a little information off their huge data.